-Do you write in a clear consistent style?
+Does your organisation write in a consistent style?

 When you’re writing for work, it’s vital that your style is polished, correct and clear.
 It’s also important that an organisation’s communications style is consistent – and that’s where a style guide can help.

 An off-the-shelf style guide can be useful – but a customised one for your organisation is much more effective.